chaldea-center/chaldea-docs/docs/guide/import_https/charles.md

   - Android: `Drony v1.3.x`(free) or other you know, you can also download it from [cloud drive(password:chaldea)](https://wws.lanzoui.com/b01uoc3qh)
 - FGO
   - CN/TW: official game client, support iOS/Android
-  - JP/NA: stop supporting ~~must use third-party apk, iOS is not supported.
-BetterFGO client: see [Get BetterFGO apk](./bfgo.md)~~
+  - JP/NA: not supported, use [Login via Account File](./auto_login.md) instead.
-  - KR: not supported since I don't know any public apk mod.
+  - KR: not supported
 - Android only: Android 7+ won't trust user cert, you can choose one of these solution
   1. Use Android 6(or lower)
   2. \[root\] Install user cert as system cert via ADB: [https://stackoverflow.com/a/46569793](https://stackoverflow.com/a/46569793)